mattbierner/act.js/README.md

     f(1, 2, 3); -> 26

-Not specifying an implementation function or scope object when creating a replacement behavior will automatially use the current behavior's value for the given object.
+Not specifying an implementation function or scope object when creating a replacement behavior will automatically use the current behavior's value for the given object.

 ## Replacement Behavior ##
 act.js allows you to specify a replacement behavior to use when a function is next invoked.
 For external behavior changes, such as initial calls to 'act.as' or 'act.on' and setting behavior explicitly, the behavior is used when the function is next called.
-The most recently specified behavior will be used
+The most recently specified behavior will be used.

 For internal behavior changes, the new replacement behavior is specified while the old behavior is still executing.
 The replacement behavior is the behavior used when the function is next invoked.
-Mutltiple calls, or no, to become are allowed, but only the most recent replacement behavior is used.
+Multiple calls to 'become' are allowed, but only the most recent replacement behavior is used.
 External behavior modification, in the case of 'act.as', may override internal replacement behavior.